PurpleComputing/mdmscripts/README.md

-# MDMScripts - Public Repository
+# MDM Scripts - Public Repository

 This repository is a resource that allows us to distribute scripts across multiple MDM tenants with a single point of hosting.